grubdragon/grubdragon.github.io/_posts/2023-11-30-empiricism.md

 So far, knowing what you're optimizing and do it well, has been the lofty goal.
 But, if you aren't able to get some quick wins for your customer, how are they going to be around for the do it well part?

-[^habit]: Habit formation is only weakly positively correlated with the importance of the problem in my experience.
-You fix the , even if its not that big of a deal right?
 [^flaw]: Much like the addictiveness of gambling.
 (Thanks to Michael Seibel for that insight)
 [^harari]: Insights from Yuval Noah Harari's "Sapiens".